CluedIn-io/CluedIn.Documentation/docs/080-management/data-catalog/030-vocabulary-keys.md

 - Values over time – a time-series visualization displaying the count of values that appeared in CluedIn over time.
 The x axis represents the time, and the y axis represents the count of values.
 For a more granular view, you can select a specific time period using the mouse.

-- Distribution of values (bar gauge) – a visualization that displays the distribution of vocabulary key values based on the number of records where each value is used.
+- Distribution of values (bar gauge) – the distribution of vocabulary key values based on the number of records where each value is used.
 Each bar represents a distinct value, with the color gradient indicating the frequency of that value's occurrence in the records: green indicates a lower number of records, while red indicates a higher number of records.
 This gradient provides a quick visual cue for identifying the most and least common values.

-- Distribution of values (pie chart) – a visualization that displays the distribution of vocabulary key values based on the number of records where each value is used.
+- Distribution of values (pie chart) – the distribution of vocabulary key values based on the number of records where each value is used.
 Each slice of the pie represents a distinct key value, with the area of the slice indicating the frequency of that value's occurrence in the records.
 The larger the slice, the higher the number of records that contain the value.
 This type of visualization helps to quickly understand the relative proportions of different vocabulary key values.

 The following image shows an example of profiling for a number vocabulary key.